eduarddotgg/adm-dev-kit/_docs/introduction.md

 		| - component-2
 			| - component-2.js
 		| - browserify // imports component-1.js, component-2.js
-	| - jade
+	| - pug
 		| - component-1.pug
 		| - component-2.pug
 index.pug // imports component-1.pug, component-2.pug
 ```

 ##### Pros:

 This project structure is more complicated, but on the other hand it has some advantages like components with smaller files.

 ##### Cons:

-As project grows it gets harder to control built files.
-It’s especially turn into big problem when more than one developer works on one project.
-Often happens that some unused components still continue to be part of project.
+As project grows it gets harder to control build files.
+It’s especially turns into big problem when more than one developer works on one project.
+Often happens that some unused components still continue to be a part of project.
 And to remove those components EJS, JS, CSS should be synced.

 ### SPA (single page application)

 SPA’s project structure:

 ```
 component-1/
 	| - component-1.pug